Highland Meadows Preservation Award 2026

 The home is the vision of developer J.P.
 Travis II and was designed with the principles of bio-climatic architecture that were pioneered by Viktor and Aladar Olgyay, consulting architects of Mediterranean Gardens.

 The Lincoln Research House was heralded as “a revolution of design for tropical housing and building” and “the house of tomorrow” and was written about extensively in newspapers and magazines of the day.
-It was designed to meet the wide variations of the Dalls climate and was said to be a 30 year advancement in building technology over conventional construction.
+It was designed to meet the wide variations of the Dallas climate and was said to be a 30 year advancement in building technology over conventional construction.
 Incorporated in the design are provisions for solar shades, weather controls, fins, canopies, overhangs, natural breeze ventilation, and double roof construction.
 It was equipped with forced air ventilation, forced washed air cooling, radiant panel heating, and ventilating picture windows.

 Preservation Award 2024